List of United Arab Emirates Health Foundation Prize recipients

 This is a list of recipients of the United Arab Emirates Health Foundation Prize awarded by World Health Organization (WHO).

 The prize was established in 1993 under the directive of HM Sheikh Zayed Bin Sultan Al Nahayyan (1918–2004).
-The prize consists of a certified award, a plaque, and up to $40,000 USD.
+The prize consists of a certified award, a plaque, and up to US$40,000.
 The prize can be awarded to more than one person or institution that has made an outstanding contribution to health development.